 HEPA stands for High Efficiency Particulate Air.
 HEPA filters are advanced filters that create cleaner air than traditional air filters.
 These air filters are tested and approved by The Institute of Environmental Sciences and must trap 99.97% of particulates 0.3 microns or larger in order to be categorized as a HEPA filter.

-BENEFITS OF A HEPA FILTER
+HEPA FILTER BENEFITS

 HEPA filters draw air through them to trap pollutants such as dust, dirt, pet dander, and other harmful particles and pollutants.
 By installing a HEPA air filter in your home’s heating and cooling system, you’ll trap all the harmful particles that could trigger or worsen asthma or allergy symptoms.

-IMPROVE YOUR INDOOR AIR QUALITY
+IMPROVE YOUR INDOOR AIR QUALITY WITH A HEPA AIR FILTER

 Switching to HEPA filters in your home is one way to improve your indoor air quality, but it’s not the only way.